Bureau of Insular Affairs: Philippines

-The bureau was responsible for civil aspects of the Philippine government from 1898 to 1935.
+The bureau was responsible for civil aspects of the Philippine government from 1898–1935.
 The United States Military Government of the Philippine Islands was replaced by the Insular Government following the Spooner Amendment of 1901.

 Befitting its organization within the War Department, the chief of the bureau was always an army general.
 The longest-tenured chiefs were Brig.
-Gen. Clarence R. Edwards, who served from 1902 to 1912, and Maj.
-Gen. Frank McIntyre, who served from 1912 to 1929.
-Future Supreme Court justice Felix Frankfurter served briefly as a law officer for the bureau beginning in 1911.
+Gen. Clarence R. Edwards, who served from 1902–1912, and Maj.
+Gen. Frank McIntyre, who served from 1912–1929.
+Future Supreme Court Justice Felix Frankfurter served briefly as a law officer for the bureau beginning in 1911.